🌙

 Who is Nick Szabo?

-Notably, Szabo worked at a jet propulsion laboratory, demonstrating his strong math skills.
+Notably, Szabo worked at the NASA jet propulsion laboratory, demonstrating his strong math skills.
 In 2006, Szabo graduated from George Washington Law School with a Juris Doctor.
 For his many contributions to various academic disciplines, Szabo was awarded an honorary doctorate in the social sciences along with a professorship from Francisco Marroquín University in 2017.

 The most ambitious cypherpunk

-Szabo has stated on many occasions that he was inspired by David Chaum, the widely recognized inventor of digital cash, and Tim May, a cypherpunk, who in 1988, wrote the "Crypto Anarchist Manifesto," outlining the movement's goals.
+On many occasions, Szabo has stated that he was inspired by David Chaum, the recognized inventor of digital cash, and Tim May, a cypherpunk, who in 1988, wrote the "Crypto Anarchist Manifesto," outlining the movement's goals.
+In 1995, Szabo began working as a consultant for Digicash, the first ecash attempt started by none other than David Chaum.

 Nick Szabo invented Bit gold in 1998, a sketch for a decentralized cryptocurrency using "bit gold miners" to solve "complex mathematical puzzles."
-Bit gold happens to use Bitcoin's proof-of-work algorithm: Adam Back's Hashcash.
+The design utilized Adam Back's Hashcash for its proof-of-work algorithm, which Bitcoin uses a variation of.
+Importantly, Szabo refers to Bit gold as Bitcoin's "predecessor design."

-The project was first released on a private email list that Szabo started, known as "Libtech."
+Bit gold was first drafted on a private mailing list Szabo started, known as "Libtech."
 Compellingly, the recipients were Hal Finney, Wei Dai, Tim May, as well as economists George Selgin and Larry White.
+Many don't know that Wei Dai invented B-Money on this list, and went to the same university as Szabo.

 Szabo has an impressive blog known as Unenumerated, where he displays his expertise.
 He decided to publish Bit gold in 2005 after Hal Finney encouraged him to.